samanthamoss87/thai_massage/README.md

 ### Desktop Testing
 - The website was designed on Microsoft laptop, and it was previewed in Chrome and Microsoft edge.
 - The website was tested by family and friends and numerous different devices.

+# Bugs
+## Known bugs
+- When admin and user login from the same browser, the username from userdashboard vanishes if the superuser doesn't have a name
+- Custom 404 Page is not working properly
+- User doesn't get any email after booking a schedule due to smtp server error
+- Privacy Policy and Terms and conditions page is not working
+- Automated git deployment is not working